top of page

 Boris Vallée is the Torstein Hagen Associate Professor in the Finance Unit of Harvard Business School.

-Professor Vallée’s research traces the motives behind and the effects of financial innovation in recent decades.
+Professor Vallée’s research traces the motives behind and the effects of financial innovation in recent decades, focusing on innovative products, processes, and objectives.
 He pursues this line of inquiry through empirical studies of corporate finance, household finance, public finance, and financial institutions, developing novel data sets and measures.
 He is also actively contributing to the Labor and Finance literature.
-His work has been cited by Forbes, The Wall Street Journal and the Boston Globe.
+His work has been cited by The Economist, the Financial Times, Forbes, The Wall Street Journal and the Boston Globe.
 He teaches Real Property in the MBA elective curriculum, and previously taught the Finance II (Corporate Finance) course in the MBA required curriculum.
 He is an Associate Editor at the Journal of Corporate Finance, a member of the scientific comittee of the Autorites des Marches Financiers (AMF), and a fellow of the Luohan Academy.

 He holds a Ph.D. in finance and a M.Sc. in management, both from HEC Paris, and is a CFA Charterholder.
 Before beginning his doctoral studies, Professor Vallée was an investment banker at Deutsche Bank in London.